-The TPNR is within the Greater Kruger open system.
+The Timbavati Private Nature Reserve (TPNR) is within the Greater Kruger open system.
 The Reserve falls within the internationally declared Kruger 2 Canyons UNESCO Man and Biosphere, and within the Great Limpopo Transfrontier Conservation Area (GLTCA).

-Kruger National Park
+Kruger National Park (KNP)

 The Kruger National Park is the core of the Kruger 2 Canyons and Vhembe UNESCO Man and Biospheres, and the core of the Great Limpopo Transfrontier Conservation Area (GLTP Treaty, 2002).

 Kruger 2 Canyons (K2C) UNESCO Man and Biosphere

 K2C is recognised under the UNESCO (United Nations Educations, Scientific and Cultural Organisation) Man and the Biosphere Programme.
 The Biosphere was registered in 2001 as a member of World network of more than 669 sites in over 120 countries.
 The Kruger to Canyon Biosphere Region is located on the western border of Kruger National Park, in the north-eastern part of South Africa.
 It covers about 2.6 million hectares.
 Biosphere Reserves are regions throughout the world that host important ecosystems and protected areas adjacent to human settlements, and are established to improve and promote solutions that both conserve the biodiversity and its sustainable use while considering the people around the area.